 The summer Medical Mentorship Program is open to high school juniors and seniors and college undergraduates.
 Participants:

-The four-week program begins the first week in July.
+The four-week program begins in July.
 Each accepted applicant will participate for one week based on scheduling opportunities.
-Occasionally, a student may participate for additional weeks, but a minimum one-week commitment is required to ensure a broad perspective of the medical field.
+A minimum one-week commitment is required to ensure a broad perspective of the medical field.
 Students will spend the entire week with their mentors, accompanying them to all professional activities, including but not limited to clinical, office, conference, surgical, and research settings.
 Students should be aware that each day may be up to 12 hours in length.

 Students must keep a daily activity log.
 At the conclusion of the program, students are required to send thank-you notes to mentors, complete a program evaluation, and write a reflective essay detailing the experience.